seonaann/house-price-prediction/README.md

 House Price Prediction - Kaggle Competition

-This repository contains my solution to the **"House Prices: Advanced Regression Techniques"** Kaggle competition.
+This repository contains my solution to the **"House Prices: Advanced Regression Techniques"** .
 The goal is to predict the final prices of homes in Ames, Iowa based on a rich set of features.

 ##  Contents